 Oils, or fat, can be categorized into four basic types:

 - Trans Fat (Hydrogenated Oils)

+Not all saturated fats are bad for us.
 Organic grass fed butter and organic coconut oils are some of the healthiest forms of fat and you don’t have to fear them!

 Monounsaturated fats aid in a healthy heart and have been associated with lower body percentages, especially belly fat.
 They have long been praised as a “healthy fat”.

 Examples of polyunsaturated fats include corn, soy, sunflower, and vegetable oils in the form of processed food.

 Polyunsaturated fats (PUFAS) aren’t inherently bad, quite the opposite.
 The problem is we tend to get too much of a type of this fat.

 To break it down one more step, there are two types of PUFAS: Omega 3 and Omega 6.Omega 6 is found in soy, corn, and vegetable oils while Omega 3 is found in walnuts, fish, and other natural plant sources.
 The ideal ratio of Omega 6 to Omega 3 is 1:1.
 However, the common ratio in today’s world is as high as 16:1!
 Too much Omega 6 can cause inflammation in the body which can then lead to disease.